 Bring gift cards to help families who are struggling financially.
 Do it quietly so no one feels embarrassed.

 Ended up at McDonald's afterward because kids were hungry.
-Turned into three-hour social event that cost basically nothing but built tons of relationships.
+Turned into a three-hour social event that cost basically nothing but built tons of relationships.

 What Doesn't Work